|

 again it held firm and thus helped shape world events for a second time in

+its history.
 As cities go, Valletta is minute.
 It measures less than one square

 kilometre and you can walk across its widest point in less than 20